EChesters/echesters.github.io/_posts/2016-12-31-international-research.md

 <strong>Jackpot!
 Lists of retail websites to go explore.</strong>

 Looking at international brands you're familiar with, is a good way to spot differences between designs.
 If they have localised versions of their websites, compare each version.
 Do they have more or less options, how different is the tone or imagery?
+This [blog post shows great examples of how McDonald's localise their website], and what changes to look out for.

 Don’t forget to pay attention to just what languages websites are in.
 It’s easy to overlook international brands that we’re unfamiliar with.
 For example, take the first brand Tekbir.
 Their website turned out to be in Turkish, which is still not Egyptian.